akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-deepseek/README.md

 ## Tensor Parallelism

 The deployment automatically detects the number of available GPUs and configures vLLM to use tensor parallelism across all of them.
-This is required for the 32B model (which doesn't fit on a single GPU) and beneficial for the 14B model (faster inference).
+This is required for the 14B and 32B models (which do not fit on a single GPU).

 ## RAG Operations in Open WebUI